 Jupiter’s diameter is about 40 times greater than our moon’s diameter.
 To gauge the size of our moon relative to Jupiter, look at Jupiter though a backyard telescope sometime.
 Jupiter’s four major moons – called the Galilean moons – are pretty easy to see.
 You might miss a moon or two on occasion, because these moons routinely swing in front and in back of Jupiter.
 In their outward order from Jupiter, these moons are Io, Europa, Ganymede and Callisto.
 Io and Europa are about the same size as our moon, whereas Ganymede and Callisto have diameters of about 1.5 times that of our moon.

 It’s best to view Jupiter’s moons with the telescope, though it’s possible to glance at them through binoculars.
 It’s often difficult to get a crisp focus on sky objects near the horizon because of the greater thickness of the Earth’s atmosphere.
 If you’re not an early morning person, wait till January 2015 or February 2015 to see Jupiter in the early evening sky.
 On February 6, 2015, Jupiter will be at opposition – opposite the sun in Earth’s sky – so the king planet will be out all night long and conveniently placed for evening viewing.

-Bottom line: The bright object near the moon in the wee morning hours on October 17 is the giant planet Jupiter.
+Bottom line: The bright object near the moon – from the wee hours after midnight on October 17, 2014 until the hours before dawn – is the giant planet Jupiter.